aedmark/Bonepoke-Fractal/README.md

-# 🍄 BONEAMANITA v0.1.2: The Red Cap Build
+# 🍄 BONEAMANITA v0.2.1: The Multiverse Edition

 > _"Feed the soil, poison the weak.
 Logic is the stalk; chaos is the spore."_